SureshRoshi/SureshRoshi/README.md

 <h1 align="center">Hola 👋🏻, I'm Suresh Roshi</h1>

 <h2>About Me 🙂 :</h2>
-<p>I'm an Electrical and Electronics Engineer with a passion for web and mobile development, specializing in IoT and full-stack development.</p>
+<p>I'm an Electrical and Electronics Engineer with a passion for web and mobile development, specializing in IoT and full-stack development.
+My expertise lies in creating web and mobile applications that seamlessly integrate with IoT devices and systems.</p>